• Skip to primary navigation

 Bittersweet ranges from 50% to 85%, while unsweetened usually has around 100%.

-As a result, bittersweet has a slightly richer flavor profile due to the combination of sugar and cacao solids.
+As a result, bittersweet has a slightly richer flavor due to the combination of sugar and cacao solids.

 Ultimately, between bittersweet and unsweetened, the choice comes down to personal preference and recipe requirements.